 With the addition of Terra-i near-real time alerts, Global Forest Watch now offers four tree cover monitoring systems that generate periodic alerts for Latin America.

-Comparison of forest change alert systems *Note: coming soon to Global Forest Watch
+*Note: coming soon to Global Forest Watch

 GFW users can compare these monitoring alert systems not only with other contextual data (e.g. protected areas), but also compare alert systems with one another to see where changes are most frequently observed.
 This allows for better data verification and increasingly accurate forest monitoring.